alexander-cronin/arch_linux_iso_generator/README.md

 * $ git clone https://github.com/your_git_username/instant_arch_linux.git
 * Create a branch to work on, (use a sensible name):
 * $ git checkout -b name_of_your_branch
+* Make  your changes
+* Please read and adhere to my **contributing.md**
+* I expect comments for every function, or any code that is not obvious to a monkey.
+* Commit your changes to your fork.
+* When you are done making your changes, and have debugged your work, make a **pull request** and leave a good summary of what your changes do.
+* Not all work submitted for review will be accepted.
+* But I do appreciate honest work.
+---